New Instructor Handbook

 Over-Enrollments - the department discourages faculty from over-enrolling students in their classes, although graduating students should be accommodated if the course is required for their graduation.
 Questions about over-enrolling in a composition course should be taken by the student to Linda Baldwin.
 Faculty wishing to over-enroll a student in a course in the 200 and above level should contact the senior program assistant of the appropriate level course (i.e., undergraduate program assistant for courses at 200-400 and graduate program assistant for courses at the 500-600 levels).

-Accessing Rosters & Posting Final Grades - the process is fully explained in the Composition Handbook’s Appendices B and C available at http://louisville.edu/english/composition/handbook.html#course-syllabus-guidelines.
-A hard copy of final grades for composition courses should be submitted to Linda Baldwin.
+Accessing Rosters & Posting Final Grades - the process is fully explained in the Composition Handbook’s Appendices B and C. A hard copy of final grades for composition courses should be submitted to Linda Baldwin.

-Grade changes - For literature courses, Pam Drake, the Undergraduate Program Assistant Senior, has forms for submitting grade changes, including assigning a grade for a student completing an incomplete.
-Composition course grades must be addressed with Linda Baldwin.
+Grade changes - For literature courses, the Undergraduate Administrative Assistant, has forms for submitting grade changes, including assigning a grade for a student completing an incomplete.
+Composition course grades must be addressed with the Composition Administrative Specialist.
 All grade changes for literature courses must be approved by the department chair.

-Requesting Assistance With Technology Needs – For assistance with technology and equipment information can be found at https://louisville.edu/english/department-filing-cabinet/department-equipment or by contacting the department Tier One directly.
-Hung Nguyen can be reached directly at 502-852-6932 or via email at firstname.lastname@example.org.
-For classroom needs, please review Information Technology’s classroom resources website, located at https://louisville.edu/it/services/classrooms/.
+Requesting Assistance With Technology Needs – Information and assistance with reserving technology and equipment can be processed online or by contacting the department Tier One directly.
+Hung Nguyen at 502-852-6932 or at firstname.lastname@example.org.
+For classroom needs, please review Information Technology’s classroom resources website.

-ULink – Ulink is an electronic resource server for students and faculty/staff at the University.
+ULink– Ulink is an electronic resource server for students and faculty/staff at the University.
 ULink provides a number of resources for students include registration, financial aid, personal information and so on.
 ULink serves faculty and staff by providing direct information regarding grades, rosters, University reports and Financials, and personal information such as paychecks and electronic W-2’s.
-Instructions for first time users as well as how to access ULink is available at https://paprod.louisville.edu/psp/paprod/EMPLOYEE/EMPL/h/?tab=PAPP_GUEST.

-Website Access & Instructions – The website is maintained by the English Administrative staff, primarily by Caroline Stephens, the Program Coordinator.
-Please note Pam Drake, the Undergraduate Program Assistant Senior, will maintain all items associated with the Undergraduate program.
-Likewise, Karen Habeeb, the Graduate Program Assistant Senior, will do the same for all Graduate program information.
+Website Access & Instructions – The website is maintained by the English Administrative staff, primarily by the Technology Specialist.
+Please note the Undergraduate Administrative Assistant will maintain all items associated with the Undergraduate program.
+Likewise, Graduate Administrative Assistant will do the same for all Graduate program information and the Composition Administrative Specialist for all Composition website changes.

-Individual Websites - Located at , all faculty members receive a website in order to allow instructors to post notes, office hours, and contact information for future reference.
+Individual Websites - All faculty members receive a website in order to allow instructors to post notes, office hours, and contact information for future reference.
 In order to make changes or updates to an individual site, please go to the previously noted website.
 From here select the appropriate link (GTA and PTL Instructors or Visiting and Term Faculty) and scroll through the list to find your name.
 Once the site opens to the appropriate name, select “log in” from the top right corner.
 Use your ULink user ID and password to log in.
 The site will return to your page.
 Select edit and make any necessary changes, make sure to save when you are finished.
-Questions or problems with site access should be directed to the Program Coordinator, Caroline Stephens, or the Tier One, Hung Nguyen.
+Questions or problems with site access should be directed to the the Technology Spcecialst.

-Adding Events to the Dept. Calendar – While instructors associated with programs such as the Axton Series and the Watson Conference may add items as needed, all other events must be added by the Program Coordinator or the Unit Business Manager.
+Adding Events to the Dept. Calendar – While instructors associated with programs such as the Axton Series and the Watson Conference may add items as needed, all other events must be added by the Technology Specialist or the Unit Business Manager.

 English Department Computer Labs - We have two computer-equipped classrooms in the English Department.
 These classrooms (HUM 104 and LL05) are known as Digital Writing or DW classrooms/labs.
 You can request a DW classroom for an entire semester when you complete your Preference Sheet for a teaching schedule.
 Requests for short-term use of a DW classroom should be directed to an Assistant Director of Composition.

-Writing Center - The UofL Writing Center, located on the third floor of Ekstrom Library, provides writing assistance to all students and faculty.
+Writing Center- The UofL Writing Center, located on the third floor of Ekstrom Library, provides writing assistance to all students and faculty.
 The Writing Center has trained writing consultants on staff who can meet with your students to discuss their writings at any stage in the process, and students and faculty may visit the Writing Center or its website to find handouts on a large number of writing topics.
 You may request that a Writing Center consultant visit your class to discuss a number of writing related topics, including: documentation practices, recognizing and avoiding plagiarism, developing effective thesis statements, and revision strategies.
-To request a class visit from a writing consultant, go to http://louisville.edu/writingcenter/resources-for-faculty/request-classroom-visit-1.

-University Libraries – Information regarding the various libraries across campus are available at http://louisville.edu/library/.
+University Libraries – Information regarding the various libraries across campus are available at.
 Ekstrom Library has five instructional labs.
 To book a class session in one of these labs, call 852-8699 or use the forms to request a class taught by a librarian or taught by the instructor.
 (View the Ekstrom labs schedule to find an available date.)
 Librarians offer sessions on evaluating sources, using the on-line catalog, or searching library databases.
-The form for requesting a lab is available at http://louisville.edu/library/services/room-reservations.html.

-Speed Art Museum – Located on Belknap Campus, this museum is free to students, faculty and staff at the University.
+Speed Art Museum – Located on Belknap Campus, this museum features special exhibits, family art activities and events.
+It is free to students, faculty and staff at the University.
 Parking is available via garage immediately next to the Museum for a small fee.
-For more information on current exhibitions, special events, and scheduling a class to visit the museum, please visit the website at http://www.speedmuseum.org/.

-- PTL/GTA– Comp instructors teaching during the semester will be provided a carrel space in the basement of the Bingham Humanities Bldg.<!--[endif]-->
+- PTL/GTA– Comp instructors teaching during the semester will be provided a carrel space in the basement of the Bingham Humanities Bldg.

 - Term Faculty– Term faculty are provided offices as available.
 Offices will be located on the second or third floor of the Bingham Humanities Bldg.
 Office hours must be posted on your door or immediately next to all offices as well as submitted to the Composition, Undergraduate, or Graduate Program Assistants as appropriate.

 - PTL/GTA– Access to 4F or 4H, located in the basement of the Humanities Bldg, is available by code.
-Please contact Linda Baldwin, Pam Drake or Karen Habeeb for codes to either of these locations.
+Please contact Linda Baldwin, Annelise Gray, or Sherry McCroskey for codes to either of these locations.

 - Term Faculty – Keys to all offices will be provided upon arrival to the department.
 Only one key is provided per faculty member.
 While spares are available in room 315 in the event of a lock out, faculty members must pay for lost or stolen keys.
 Access to room 300 is permitted by key, which are available in room 315.